ncoghlan/misc/notes/python3/questions_and_answers.rst

-maintenance of the necessary high performance cross-platform threading primitives, their incorporation into a fork of CPython, and the extensive testing needed to ensure compatibility with the existing CPython ecosystem, and then persuading python-dev to accept the additional maitenance burden imposed by accepting such changes back into the reference implementation.
+maintenance of the necessary high performance cross-platform threading primitives, their incorporation into a fork of CPython, and the extensive testing needed to ensure compatibility with the existing CPython ecosystem, and then persuading python-dev to accept the additional maintenance burden imposed by accepting such changes back into the reference implementation.

 I personally expect most potential corporate sponsors with a vested interest